These are basic instructions to use as a guide only. There are different methods of installing bore pumps.

 Partially throttle the pump and run until the water is clear of sand or any impurities.
 Gradually open the throttle valve (gate valve) until the pressure gauge is at the required operating pressure.
 If the pressure gauge continues to drop once valve is set the water level is dropping in the bore.
 Close the valve further until a steady operating pressure is shown on the gauge.
 If the capacity of the bore is unreliable a flow switch with timer or bore probes should be used to protect the pump from running dry.

-If the pump is being installed below the water inlet level, then a pump shroud should be used.
+If the pump is being installed below the water inlet level (slots in bore casing), then a pump shroud should be used.
 A shroud should also be used in:

 - Cascading bores